soloprime9/GasPredi/src/app/posts/yeh-rishta-kya-kehlata-hai-3rd-march-2026-written-update.md

 Where we see that Armaan is shocked to see Abhira in party.
 Armaan is angry on Abhira, but decide to maintain his anger.
 Where Abhira said that in our colony,  our people is not celebrating holi festival.
 Where we that all are shocked to see Abhira in Holi party.
 Armaan is also angry and other shocked.

-Later we will see that Abhira is shocked to see Myra's "Maa" tattoo.
+Later we will see that Abhira is shocked to see Myra's Maa tattoo.
 She is thinking that Myra got tattoo for her.
-This is so misunderstanding of Abhira for Myra's "Maa" tattoo.
+This is so misunderstanding of Abhira for Myra's Maa tattoo.
 Here is a emotional moment at this point.
-Armaan is also shocked to see Myra's "Maa" tattoo.
+Armaan is also shocked to see Myra's Maa tattoo.
 Will Armaan and Abhira will came together after long time.
 There is today episode gonna to be end...